 Learning from the Global South

-Filipino climate activist Mitzi Jonelle Tan is campaigning for the voices of the global South to be heard in the fight against the climate crisis.
+Filipina climate activist Mitzi Jonelle Tan is campaigning for the voices of the Global South to be heard in the fight against the climate crisis.
 In an interview with Michaela Wengler and Hanna Stepanik from the VIDC's fairplay initiative, she also explains why climate activism needs more feminism.

 fairplay initiative